-Amsterdam Forest is a great place to take a day trip if you’re looking to get out of the city for a day.
-Unline most famous forests in Europe, the Amsterdam Forest is mainly artificial.
+Amsterdam Forest is a great place to take a day trip if you want to leave the city for a day.
+Believe it or not, the Amsterdam Forest is mainly artificial among the most famous forests in Europe.
 This stunning green space is located 15 minutes south of town and has many activities for kids to enjoy.

 Wandering through cherry blossoms in spring is highly advisable for all ages.
-Visitors just must get out of Amsterdam for one day to explore this example of the breathtaking Dutch countryside.
-Amsterdam Forest offers something for everyone and is a great place to explore.
+Visitors must leave Amsterdam for one day to explore this example of the breathtaking Dutch countryside.
+Amsterdam Forest caters to multiple tastes and is a great place to explore.

 See Related: Best Vacation for a Group of Friends

-Dordrecht is a historic trading port and perhaps the most ancient town in Holland, and it has a lot to offer visitors in terms of culture and history.
+Dordrecht is a historic trading port and perhaps the most ancient town in Holland, and it has a lot to offer visitors regarding culture and history.
 The town is home to seven churches and several museums, making it a great destination for those interested in exploring Holland’s religious and cultural heritage.

-Maastricht is a beautiful city located in the southern Netherlands, close to the border of Belgium, featuring the perfect blend of Dutch and French culture.
-The city is known for its unique blend of Dutch and French culture, as well as its picturesque setting along the Maas River.
+Maastricht is a beautiful city in the southern Netherlands, close to the border of Belgium, featuring the perfect blend of Dutch and French culture.
+The city is known for its unique blend of Dutch and French culture and its picturesque setting along the Maas River.

-In addition to its cultural richness, Maastricht is also home to a number of historical and architectural landmarks.
+In addition to its cultural richness, Maastricht is also home to several historical and architectural landmarks.
 The city’s old town is particularly well-preserved, with a number of medieval buildings and churches.
-One of the best things to do in the city is to enjoy Maastricht beer tasting.
+One of the best things to do in the city is enjoy tasting Maastricht beer.

 Maastricht is also home to one of the oldest universities in the Netherlands, making it a great place to learn about Dutch history and culture.
-If you’re looking for a day trip that offers a little bit of everything, be sure to add Maastricht to your list.
+If you desire a day trip that offers a little bit of everything, don’t forget to include Maastricht.